carloshsalvador/musicplayer/README.md

 .gitingore and .dockerignore
 SEO
 sequency django, git... not git frist!... due to file structure with django e and containers image.

+If the project use the tools such as git and containers, the enviranmental variables can be easily exposed on the internet.
+The .env makes only sense if it is set on igoneres' files of Git as well as Docker (or similar such as Heroku).
+In such way the environmental variables are not on the script shared by creating image for containers as well as by controling version, considering that it is remote on plattaforms such as GitHub and GitLab.
+The .dockerignore is normally not considered on recomendations associate to .env as security proceeds (*e.g.*, [Thompson, 2023](https://www.makeuseof.com/django-secret-key-generate-new/)), but the logic is the same for .gitignore.

+By the other hand, there is alternativ to ingore files such as setting the environmental variable direct on the server or controling then with instruction of Docker's CLI (e.g., E[NV](https://docs.docker.com/reference/dockerfile/#env)).
+However, .dockerignore file may be a more simple way to exclude files and directories from the build context ([Docker's doc](https://docs.docker.com/reference/dockerfile/#dockerignore-file)).

+The backend only was a very big chanllange and took longtime to set.
+Many basic infornation is very poor documentation (e.g., [secret key](https://code.djangoproject.com/ticket/32451)) and took long to find solution.

 ## 2 Django's App and 12 Factors